Wintermute0110/plugin.program.AEL.dev/NOTES.md

  * Issue 14: [Feature request] Add the platforn in the gamedb url query.

- * Scraper should report wheter it supports and asset or not.

- * Scraper should download the correct asset or nothing at all if it does not support and specific asset.

  * Scraper should cache web pages between searches to reduce bandwidth usage and increase speed.

  * Edition of ROMs in Collections is not working at the moment.